 As you may know, due to the existence of many historical buildings in Iran, lighting has always been a significant field for designers and in recent years, with the growth of interior design, lighting has developed as an inseparable part of this very popular field.
 Today, Iranian designers are strengthening their position by participating in national and international projects, especially in the Middle East design market.
 And it promises good days for this industry in the near future.

 Since your specialization is in aesthetics, what do you think makes a certain project perfect in both beauty and functionality?

-When we are talking about Design it is impossible to separate function and the soul meaning of beauty.
+When we are talking about Design it is impossible to separate function and the sole meaning of beauty.
 Design is a logical art which has considers all aspects of objects so when you call a lamp “a beautiful lamp” it simply means it was a Lamp fundamentally before it was beautiful so beauty, functionality, and even ergonomics together fabricate the Word Aesthetics in the Lighting Design.

 It is possible to have functioned without beauty, but the word aesthetics without functions is meaningless.

 What are the ongoing trends that you have noticed in the world of lighting design?